akimd/bison/README-hacking.md

 assert/abort), and all the --trace output which is meant for the maintainers only.

+## Vocabulary
+Use "nonterminal", not "variable" or "non-terminal" or "non terminal".
+Abbreviated as "nterm".

 ## Syntax highlighting
 It's quite nice to be in C++ mode when editing lalr1.cc for instance.
 However tools such as Emacs will be fooled by the fact that braces and